 In another article, we’ve mentioned multiple times that Cut is the most important one and this means that this part; the “X” in Cut in the Triple Excellent term is true.

 Now, where do Polish and Symmetry come into play (in order of importance) in a gem?
 And are they considered effective factors in increasing the sparkle and the shine as well?

 In most cases, when you’re getting an excellent (ideal) cut diamond, you’re already getting excellent grades for polish & symmetry, so what’s the deal here?

 In short, GIA XXX diamond is “almost” the standard case when you’re getting an ideal cut, so ALWAYS pay attention to other factors when you hear the term GIA XXX (so they are not trying to hide other lower grades by promoting a Triple Excellent).

 Is this fuss about the “Triple XXX” really reasonable though?

 This is an image with SI2 clarity, but it’s “Triple Excellent” in terms of Cut, Polish, and Symmetry!

 Want 360-degree images of Triple Excellent Diamonds?
-Take a look at this diamond on James Allen, it’s a “Triple Excellent” for those who market them this way (James Allen doesn’t use this convention by the way), but would you buy it?
+Take a look at this diamond on James Allen; it’s a “Triple Excellent” for those who use this term to market gems (James Allen doesn’t use this expression by the way), but would you buy it?